Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 "I'm open to listening to all sides on this," Rep. Greg Walden of Oregon, the top Republican on the House Energy and Commerce Committee, said in an interview.
 "We want to make sure doctors are adequately compensated."

-Walden had harsh words for private equity firms that have attacked the Energy and Commerce legislation in a series of TV and internet ads, saying they were "misleading and scaring people" and just made lawmakers dig in deeper.
+Walden had harsh words for private equity firms that have attacked the House legislation in a series of TV and Internet ads, saying they were "misleading and scaring people" and just made lawmakers dig in deeper.
 The ads prompted a bipartisan probe from Walden and committee Chairman Frank Pallone, D-N.J., into how the companies have influenced surprise billing practices.

 "I'm not trying to hurtle a rock at them, but they've been throwing a few my way," he said.